yixuan/markerpen/README.md

 The `markerpen` R package uses penalized principal component analysis to detect cell-type-specific marker genes from bulk tissue RNA sequencing data.
-It is a semi-supervised algorithm that uses bulk transcriptome data to refine a prior marker gene list.
+It is a semi-supervised algorithm that uses bulk transcriptome data to refine a prior marker gene list, based on the paper [Identification of cell-type-specific marker genes from co-expression patterns in tissue samples](https://www.biorxiv.org/content/10.1101/2020.11.07.373043v1) by Yixuan Qiu, Jiebiao Wang, Jing Lei, and Kathryn Roeder.

 ### Installation